Free GM Vehicle Recall Check

 In addition, if the repairs didn’t address the situation and the problem persists, you should request the authorized dealer to do the repairs again.
 If the dealership refuses or the subsequent repairs don’t resolve the issue, you should contact the NHTSA.
 They oversee all safety recalls ensuring that every manufacturer complies.
 The NHTSA requires the manufacturer provides a safe and successful remedy, free of charge.

 How Do You Check if Your Car Has a Recall?

 The NHTSA has an online recall search engine you can use for free, and it’s easy to use.
 You simply enter your vehicle identification number, and the system will produce your results.
 Or, you can bring your vehicle to #1 Cochran Youngstown and have one of our service center technicians run a search on your car.

 If you discover a recall, we recommend addressing the issue as soon as possible.
 While many recalls don’t pose a significant immediate risk, you should take any safety-related case seriously.
 Ignoring the problem could cause a breakdown or result in injury.

 If you’re looking to purchase a used vehicle in the Youngstown area, we invite you to explore our inventory online.
 We have an expansive inventory of late-model cars, trucks, and SUVs with low mileage and priced to suit any budget.
 In addition, we give every used vehicle on our lot a multi-point inspection to ensure quality.
-At #1 Cochran, we also conduct our recall search and make the necessary repairs before putting a car up for sale.
+All Nissan, Chevrolet, Buick, and GMC cars are all up to code and ready to be purchased.
+At #1 Cochran Youngstown, we also conduct our recall search and make the necessary repairs before putting a car up for sale.
 When you buy a used car from us, you’ll drive away with confidence, knowing you’ve purchased a quality used vehicle.